Nord Stream 2 overshadows EU leaders' Ukraine trip

 But Putin described his war in Donbas, which has killed 14,000 people, as an "internal Ukrainian crisis".

-And he accused Kyiv of "destructive actions" in the peace process, voicing the old hard line.
+And he accused Kyiv of "destructive actions" in the peace process.